Covid 19 Delta outbreak: Why Govt is rethinking contact tracing - NZ Herald

 "We're now seeing numbers in the order of 2.7 million QR code daily scans.
 I would expect that, once everything is open, and everyone is out and about as they would be under level 1 conditions, then we might be seeing four to five million QR scans a day."

-As for the other key part of the app, around 2.26 million people had switched on Bluetooth tracing – equivalent to 60 per cent of the population.
+As for the other key part of the app, around 2.26 million people had switched on Bluetooth tracing – equivalent to around 60 per cent of the adult population.

 "That means we've got a really high proportion of people using it relative to other jurisdictions – places like Europe, for instance, are quite happy to have 20 to 25 per cent of the population using Bluetooth contact tracing tools.